Lemon Tree (2008 film): Production details

 Director Eran Riklis covered personal relationships between Arabs and Middle Eastern Jews in his previous films The Syrian Bride and Cup Final.
 The former film, which also starred Hiam Abbass, achieved widespread success in Israel as well as with international audiences after its 2004 release.
 This boosted Riklis's expectations for the future.

-The plot of Lemon Tree was based on a real life incident.
+The plot of Lemon Tree was based on a real-life incident.
 Israeli Defense Minister Shaul Mofaz moved to the border within Israel and the occupied territories and security forces began cutting down the lemon trees beside his house, arguing that it could be used by terrorists as a hiding place.
 The Palestinian family who owned the trees sued the minister and took the case all the way to the Israeli Supreme Court.
 They lost, and their trees had to be cut down.
 Riklis watched a news blurb about the case online.
 He then developed the story further in a fictional setting.
 Riklis explicitly designed the protagonist's part for actress Hiam Abbass.

 The characters in the film speak Arabic and Hebrew.
 Riklis' personal company, Eran Riklis Production, filmed the movie.
-It was shot in the cities of Kalkilya and Ramallah and the Jalazone refugee camp as well on location at and around the Supreme Court of Israel building in Sha'arey Mishpat Street, Jerusalem.
+It was shot in the cities of Qalqilya and Ramallah and the Jalazone refugee camp as well on location at and around the Supreme Court of Israel building in Sha'arey Mishpat Street, Jerusalem.
 Salon film critic Andrew O'Hehir has commented, "Riklis forges into areas other Israeli filmmakers won't venture."

 Subject material

 Riklis designed the film to be essentially apolitical, focusing on character development rather than exploring the issues of the Israeli–Palestinian conflict.
 He has said that he created a 'fairy tale quality' to the film in which the audience can sympathize with all of the people featured in it.
-He stated that "I wanted to populate this film with a lot of faces and give each character their own moment of grace, even when, on the surface, it's one of the 'bad guys,' so to speak.. ...
+He stated "I wanted to populate this film with a lot of faces and give each character their own moment of grace, even when, on the surface, it's one of the 'bad guys,' so to speak.. ...
 This film does address the ugly side of occupation perhaps, yet no blood is spilled."
 A fictional representation of the Israeli West Bank barrier punctuates the film throughout.

 Andrew O'Hehir argued that Riklis "depicts all versions of Middle Eastern authority with a cheerful, agnostic cynicism", portraying the Palestinian government as "corrupt and obsessed with status and protocol" and the Israeli government as "hypocritical and mindlessly bureaucratic."
 V. A. Musetto of the New York Post argued that the movie expresses Riklis' opposition to Israeli policies of confiscation of Palestinian land.
 Critic Hugh Hart of the San Francisco Chronicle thought that the movie displayed a natural sympathy towards its protagonist.
 Mark Jenkins of NPR commented that some of the ironic moments in the film depicted Palestinian resistance to Israelis as "more concerned with preserving machismo than with producing results".